Cerro Castillo Day 4: The Final Part to Hot Food and a Hot Shower

 Fully expecting to pay more money, we walked over to them.
 But they looked at our somewhat official looking receipt and let us sign the register to leave and left us on our way.
 I’m still not sure if they were in any way organised enough to have a copy of the original register that we signed at the start.

 When we got to town, it was about 11am and we weren’t due to meet Federico for a couple of hours.
 So we found a local shop to ask where we could find him.
 I was told miles up the road and I didn’t fancy that so we instead decided to find some food and get online to find a phone number or send an email to tell them where we were.

 It doesn’t take long to get back into old habits.

 So we jumped on TripAdvisor to find the best feed in town and went straight there for the biggest plate of food I had laid my eyes on.
 And yes, in case you were wondering – I (proudly) ate it all.
 I also got in front of a mirror and noticed just how badly I had been wind burnt the day before.
 My nose was basically blistered as I’d be wiping my nose and face as I hiked the day before.
 And just kept wiping off my sunscreen.
 I looked like an absolute state!

-We got in touch with Clara, Federico’s wife, and she picked us up and took us back to their place where we could have a hot shower in their campsite.
+We got in touch with Clara, Federico’s wife.
+And she picked us up and took us back to their place where we could have a hot shower at their campsite.
 We also unpacked the tent and towels and laid them out to dry.
-It felt a bit crazy to be sitting in the middle of nowhere in a field having completed such an epic mission and we were just waiting for a lift to the airport.
+It felt a bit crazy to be sitting in the middle of nowhere in a field having completed such an epic mission.
+And we were just waiting for a lift to the airport.
 I really didn’t want to be online.
 I didn’t want to check my email.
-I sat reading my book in the sunshine and on the plane on the way back, I just wrote in my travel journal.
+So I sat reading my book in the sunshine.
+And on the plane on the way back, I just wrote in my travel journal.

 Got any questions about this hike?